onflow/flow-go/state/protocol/protocol_state/Readme.md

 verification and sealing) to send Service Events to the protocol layer.
 Therefore, the current convention is:
 1. At time of state machine construction (for each block), the Protocol State framework provides:
-   • candidateView: view of the block currently under construction
+   - `candidateView`: view of the block currently under construction
-   • parentID: parent block's ID (generally used by state machines to read their respective sub-state)
+   - `parentID`: parent block's ID (generally used by state machines to read their respective sub-state)
 2. The Service Events sealed in the candidate block (under construction) are given to each state machine via the `EvolveState(..)` call.
    CAUTION: `EvolveState(..)` MUST be called for all candidate blocks, even if there are no seals